marcgg/marcgg.github.com/manager-readme.md

 - Help sort out priorities if you feel overwhelmed by the amount of work to do.

 - My strong suits are backend development, organisation, software architecture & management.
-I'll be particularly relevant there, if you want to sit down and have a brainstorm about a particular topic.
-However I can give insights and advice in all product & engineering related topics.
+I'll be particularly relevant there.
+However I have experience and can share insights in most product & engineering related topics.

 - Provide guidance and opportunities for career development.
 What you are doing right now might not be what you want to be doing in three years, so let's discuss this freely.